-The College Store, located in Maine Hall, offers textbooks, supplies and laptops, and carries a variety of Eastern Maine Community College clothing, gifts, and health and beauty aids.
-The store is open the following hours during the fall and spring semesters:

-- Monday and Wednesday 7:30 a.m.
-5 p.m.

-- Tuesday and Thursday 7:30 a.m.
-5 p.m.
+The College Store, located in Maine Hall, offers textbooks, supplies and laptops, and carries a variety of Eastern Maine Community College clothing, and gifts.
+The store is open the following hours during the fall and spring semesters: • Monday through Thursday - 8:30 a.m. - 4:30 p.m. • Friday - 8:30 a.m. - 3:00 p.m.

-- Friday 7:30 a.m.
-3 p.m.

-During the first week of classes, the College Store is open 7:30 a.m. - 6 p.m.
-Monday through Thursday and 7:30 a.m. - 3 p.m. on Friday.
+During the first week of classes, the College Store is open 8:30 a.m. - 6:00 p.m.
+Monday through Thursday and 8:30 a.m. - 4:30 p.m. on Friday.

-COMPUTER LABORATORIES
+COMPUTER ACCESS

-Several computer facilities are available to students when not used for classroom instruction.
-In addition, computers are available in the library, technology departments, and the Maine Hall lobby near the Business Office.
-Computers are also available at the off-campus centers.
+Students are required to have their own computing equipment.
+Computers are available for student use in the Library and most computer labs are available for students use when not scheduled for classroom instruction, during normal operating hours.
+Computers are also available at our off-campus centers.
 Students are encouraged to use these facilities and to become familiar with the policies and procedures governing their use.